Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

 (v) (Continuity) \textit{$(\beta (\tau ),\alpha (\tau ),m(v,\tau ))$ is Lipschitz continuous in $\tau $ for all $v$.} \end{assumption}

-Assumption ID2(i) follows the literature of multiplicative heteroskedasticity by imposing independence of $\epsilon ^{\ast }$ and $Z$ for analytical simplicity.
-Under Assumption ID2(i), we have $V=$ $ F_{\epsilon ^{\ast }}\left( \frac{R-h(Z)}{\sigma (Z)}\right) $.
-Assumption ID2 (iii) is the global identification condition for the distributional effects---$\beta (\tau )$ and $\alpha (\tau )$---similar to that in Lee (2007) except that ours is formulated in a uniform version and incorporating $D_{\tau }(\eta )$.
-The roles of Assumption ID2(i)-(iii) are analogous to those of Assumption ID1(i)-(iv).
-The latter two assumptions are raised to address the censoring.
-In particular, Assumption ID2(iv) is the initial condition.
-Assumption ID2(v) posits continuity of $(\beta (\tau ),\alpha (\tau ),m(v,\tau ))$ over $\tau $, ensuring that the selector can be replaced by a feasible counterpart determined from the neighboring quantile level.
-Theorem \ref{Thm2} provides identification of $(\beta (\tau ),\alpha (\tau ))$, which can be easily extended to model (\ref{censor1})-(\ref{endo1}).
+Assumption ID2(i)-(iii) are analogous to Assumption ID1.
+Following the literature on multiplicative heteroskedasticity, we assume that $\epsilon ^{\ast }$ is independent of $Z$ for simplicity, which implies $V=F_{\epsilon ^{\ast }}\left( \frac{R-h(Z)}{\sigma (Z)}\right) $.
+The exclusion restriction under (\ref{latent2}) can be justified by the distributional exclusion restriction in \citet{blundell2007censored} which states conditional on observable covariates, $Z$ affects the unobserved characteristics only through $V$.
+The full rank condition in Assumption ID2 (iii) is akin to \citet{lee2007endogeneity} except that ours is formulated in a uniform version and for censored data model.
+The additional Assumption ID2(iv)-(v) are introduced to address the fixed censoring on the dependent variable.
+Assumption ID2(iv) is the initial condition.
+Assumption ID2(v) requires continuity of $(\beta (\tau ),\alpha (\tau),m(v,\tau ))$ over $\tau $, ensuring that the selector can be replaced by an available counterpart based on information from a neighboring quantile level.
+Intuitively, as adjacent quantile levels become close, the threshold $\tilde{\eta}$ can approximate $\eta$.

 \begin{theorem} Under the model (\ref{censor2})-(\ref{endo2}), let Assumption ID2 hold, then, $(\beta (\tau ),\alpha (\tau ))$ for $\tau \in \lbrack \tau _{L},\tau _{U}]$ is identified. \end{theorem}